Akshaya-Udhayagiri-01/healthcare-dashboard/README.md

 # Healthcare Dashboard

-A responsive healthcare admin dashboard built with React and Vite.
+A healthcare admin dashboard built with React and Vite.

 ## 🔗 Live Demo